 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. The entirety of KCSiE 2024 Click or tap to enter a date.
-Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are 5.
-If I need support, or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
-Home Four Swannes Primary School Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)
+3. Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are J Fisher and C Smith 5.
+If I need support, or am worried about the wellbeing and I agree or safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
+School Website www.spellbrook.herts.sch.uk Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)

-Declaration: I <insert name > have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at <insert name of school and your role on the GB >.
+Declaration: I <insert name > have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at <Insert name of school and your role on the GB >.

-Signed and returned to Chair of Governors/Link Governor for safeguarding on
+Signed and returned to Chair ot Governors/Link Governor tor safeguarding on Click or tap to enter a d ate.